OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 ![gps mini dock](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/gps-top-mini-dock.JPG)

-This is one of the few Expansions that doesn't use the Expansion headers, and so you can even use it with the Mini Dock if you'd like!
+This is one of the few Expansions that doesn't require Expansion headers, so you can even use it with the Mini Dock if you'd like!

 #### At a Glance